-Participants were allowed to engage amongst themselves and with CIR researchers within an exercise that examined the decision making process which would occur during a simulated contamination event, suggested through consultation with the partici-

-- 20 pating water agencies.
-Participants were guided to a point in the contamination narrative in which the contaminant was contained and the situation had stabilized and were then asked to generate a set of questions that must be answered in order to effectively make the correct decision.
-These questions were to be considered the critical decision points that were elicited from the exercise.
-Table 2 is a summary table of these decision - points categorized by general areas of concern.
-The group's mind map is presented in Fig. 2.
+Participants engaged amongst themselves and with CIR researchers within an exercise that examined the decision making process which would occur during a simulated contamination event.
+Participants began the exercise at a point in the contamination narrative in which the contaminant ceased movement through the system and the situation was stable.
+From this point, they then generated a set of questions that must be answered in order to effectively make the correct decision.
+These questions became the critical decision points elicited from the exercise.
+Table 2 is a summary table of these decision points categorized by general areas of concern.
+Figure 2 presents the groups mind map.